Melanie Serrano: Club career

+Barcelona Femení

 Serrano spent her entire professional career with FC Barcelona Femení.
 Serrano was 14 years old when she made her first-team debut on 15 September 2004, in a 4-4 draw against Espanyol.
 Serrano became a first-team player in 2007, and Barcelona were relegated to the Segunda División the same year.
 They returned to the Primera División in 2008.

 Serrano was a member of the squad that won Barcelona's first league title in the 2011–12 season.
 She started Barcelona's UEFA Women's Champions League debut the following 2012–13 season, in a 0-3 home loss to Arsenal.

 Serrano scored Barcelona’s opening goal in the final matchweek of the 2012–13 Primera División campaign, helping secure their second league title against Athletic Bilbao.

 On 6 January 2021, Serrano scored in the Camp Nou against Espanyol in the first competitive match played between women at the stadium.

 On 30 June 2020, Serrano extended her Barcelona contract to the end of the 2020–21 season.
-In June of 2021, Serrano renewed her Barcelona contract for a final year until the end of the 2021–2022 season.
+In June 2021, Serrano renewed her Barcelona contract for a final year until the end of the 2021–2022 season.
 In the following season, Serrano achieved multiple final milestones with the club.
 On 6 February 2022, Serrano played her 500th match for Barcelona and scored in a 7-0 win over Eibar.
 On 16 April, Serrano reached 400 appearances in the Spanish league.
 On 13 May 2022, Serrano officially announced her retirement from football after 19 seasons.
 At the time of her retirement, she was the leader of appearances for FC Barcelona's women's section, and was in the top 10 for total appearances at FC Barcelona, regardless of gender.
 She also retired with 27 trophies, the most of any FC Barcelona Femení player.